CPC Definition - Subclass A23F

 Tea or coffee pot cosies | |

-Apparatus for making beverages, e.g. coffee or tea; vending machines for tea or coffee | |
+Apparatus for making beverages, e.g. coffee or tea; Vending machines for tea or coffee | |

 Cosmetic preparation containing material of vegetable origin | |

-Medicinal preparations containing plant material from tea or tea substitutes or from coffee or coffee substitutes | |
+Medicinal preparations containing plant material from Coffea | |

 Physical or chemical processes or apparatus in general, e.g. boiling, extraction or filtration | |

-Packaging of substances, e.g. tea, which are intended to be infused in the package, i.e. filling tea bags | |
+Packaging of substances, e.g. tea, that are intended to be infused in the package, i.e. filling tea bags | |

 Attaching, or forming and attaching, string handles or tags to tea bags | |

-Disposable containers or packages with contents which are infused or dissolved in situ | |
+Disposable containers or packages with contents that are infused or dissolved in situ | |

 Disposable tea bags | |

-Chemical compounds, e.g. alkaloids such as caffeine, theophylline, theobromine, or their preparation as such |
+Chemical compounds e.g. alkaloids such as caffeine, theophylline or theobromine or their preparation as such |

 In this place, the following terms or expressions are used with the meaning indicated:

-Alkaloid | The stimulant xanthine drugs caffeine, theobromine and theophylline contained in coffee beans and/or tea leaves. |
+alkaloid | stimulant xanthine drugs caffeine, theobromine and theophylline contained in coffee beans and/or tea leaves |

-Coffee | Stimulant product or beverage made from roasted seeds, commonly called coffee beans, which come from a plant of the genus Coffea, e.g. Coffea arabica or Coffea canephora. |
+coffee | stimulant product or beverage made from roasted seeds, commonly called coffee beans, which come from a plant of the genus Coffea, e.g. Coffea arabica or Coffea canephora |

-Coffee substitutes | Coffee substitutes (solid or liquid) are non-coffee products normally without caffeine, used to substitute coffee while preserving its taste.
+coffee substitutes | coffee substitutes (solid or liquid) are non-coffee products that normally do not contain caffeine and are used to substitute for coffee while preserving its taste.
 Grain coffee and other substitutes can be made by roasting or decocting various organic substances.
-Common ingredients include acorn, barley and malt, beech nut, chicory root, corn, fig and rye. |
+Common ingredients include acorn, barley and malt, beech nut, chicory root, corn, fig or rye. |

-Decaffeination | Process of removing the alkaloid caffeine from coffee beans or tea leaves. |
+decaffeination | process of removing the alkaloid caffeine from coffee beans or tea leaves |

-Herbal tea, tisane, ptisan | Any Camellia sinensis-free product or beverage prepared by hot water infusion of plant material, usually leaves but also including fruits, flowers and possibly even bark or other parts.
-Herbal teas are belonging to the group of tea substitutes. |
+herbal tea, tisane, ptisan | any Camellia sinensis-free product or beverage prepared by hot water infusion of plant material, usually leaves, but also fruits, flowers and possibly even bark or other parts.
+Herbal teas belong to the group of tea substitutes. |

-Tea | Stimulant product or beverage made from the leaves of the traditional tea plant (Camellia sinensis). |
+tea | stimulant product or beverage made from the leaves of the traditional tea plant (Camellia sinensis) |

-Tea substitutes | Tea substitutes (solid or liquid) are non-tea products, i.e. not coming from the traditional tea plant (Camellia sinensis), e.g. mate (Ilex paraguariensis), lemon balm (Melissa officinalis), rose hips (Rosa canina), etc.; cf. herbal tea. |
+tea substitutes | tea substitutes (solid or liquid) are non-tea products, i.e. are not derived from the traditional tea plant (Camellia sinensis), and include mate (Ilex paraguariensis), lemon balm (Melissa officinalis) or rose hips (Rosa canina); cf. "herbal tea" |

 In patent documents, the following words/expressions are often used as synonyms: